EmmanuelOwusu/Wine-Price-Prediction/README.md

 * We use the Random Forest Regressor and the XGBoost Algorithm to predict the prices of wine.

- * Feature Engineering : We perform the following
+ * Feature Engineering :

+ We perform the following feature engineering :

    * Label encoding
    * One Hot Encoding